-Applications for Exchange Fellowships must be submitted no later than 29 July 2022 for the second cycle of the programme starting October 2022.
+Applications for Exchange Fellowships must be submitted no later than 2 August 2024 for the cycle of the programme starting October 2024.
 Applications must include the following documents.

-- A proposal describing the research the candidate is carrying out, how far the research is advanced, and an outline of the work the candidate expects to complete during the course of their final year. - A full curriculum vitae, and a statement saying how the candidate expects to benefit from participating in the programme - Two academic references including a reference from the candidate's supervisor if the research project is part of an MA degree. - A confirmation from the candidate's institution stating that they are allowed to participate in the programme during the final year of their degree course.
+- A proposal describing the research the candidate is carrying out, how far the research is advanced, and an outline of the work the candidate expects to complete during the course of their final year. - A full curriculum vitae, and a statement saying how the candidate expects to benefit from participating in the programme - Two academic references including a reference from the candidate's supervisor if the research project is part of an MA degree. - A confirmation from the candidate's institution stating that they are allowed to participate in the programme during the academic year 2024-5.

-All application materials should be submitted via email to cee.irc@theology.ox.ac.uk stating in the subject line: "New Generation Exchange application".
-The results of the competition will be announced by 23 September 2022.
+All application materials should be submitted via email to cee.irc@theology.ox.ac.uk stating in the subject line: "NGRE application".
+The results of the competition will be announced in September 2024.